Post Summary: A fun, creative list of camping gifts for kids that are perfect for every type of outdoor kid.

 1. S’MORES KIT

 Is there anything more classic than S’mores and camping?
 Take it up a notch with a S’mores kit that comes with all the fixings plus roasting stick skewers that can extend up to 32″ long.
 As a family that used to do sticks found around the campsite, life got a lot easier when we bought the skewers.
 Safer for kids and a lot cleaner.
-You can also deviate from the conventional S’mores recipe and include fun marshmallow flavors from the brand Smashmallow.
-They do inventive flavors like Cinnamon Churro, Toasted Vanilla, and Cookie Dough.
+You can also deviate from the conventional S’mores recipe and include fun marshmallow flavors from the brand Hammond.
+They do inventive flavors like caramel pumpkin, strawberry cream. toasted coconut, and birthday cake.
 You can see all their flavors here.

 2. WALKIE TALKIES